pahimar/Equivalent-Exchange-3/README.md

 ####Setup Java
 The Java JDK is used to compile EE3.

-1a.
-Windows/Mac: Download and install the Java JDK [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
+1. Download and install the Java JDK.
+	* [Windows/Mac](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 Scroll down, accept the `Oracle Binary Code License Agreement for Java SE`, and download it (if you have a 64-bit OS, please download the 64-bit version).
-1b.
-Linux: Installation methods for certain popular flavors of Linux are listed below.
+	* Linux: Installation methods for certain popular flavors of Linux are listed below.
 If your distribution is not listed, follow the instructions specific to your package manager or install it manually [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 		* Gentoo: `emerge dev-java/oracle-jdk-bin`
 		* Archlinux: `pacman -S jdk7-openjdk`
 		* Ubuntu/Debian: `apt-get install openjdk-7-jdk`
 		* Fedora: `yum install java-1.7.0-openjdk`
 2. Windows: Set environment variables for the JDK.
     * Go to `Control Panel\System and Security\System`, and click on `Advanced System Settings` on the left-hand side.
     * Click on `Environment Variables`.